trent30/pawk/README.txt

 ===== Custom shortcuts =====

 All shortcuts are cutomisable, just copy the default conf.rc in "~/.config/pawk/conf.rc" and modify it as you want.

+===== History =====

+By default, all inputs are saved in "~/.config/pawk/history" and you can navigate with UP and DOWN arrow.
+If you don't want history, just change the save_history option in "conf.rc".